redox-os/book/src/our-goals.md

 Rust officially supports Redox as both Tier II and Tier III [platforms](https://doc.rust-lang.org/nightly/rustc/platform-support/redox.html).
 The Rust community has accepted Redox-specific code for years.
 Some well-known Rust libraries (crates) that supports Redox are [`winit`](https://github.com/rust-windowing/winit/), [`nix`](https://github.com/nix-rust/nix), [`rustix`](https://github.com/bytecodealliance/rustix), and much more.
 These crates are backed by either [Rust's C Standard Library Bindings](https://github.com/rust-lang/libc) or a specific implementation of the [Rust's Standard Library](https://doc.rust-lang.org/std/).
 We upstream changes into these libraries as the system get new features.

 Libraries using Rust libc are statically linked into relibc at compile-time.
 By this design choice, compiling any Rust program to Redox requires relibc available at linking time.
-While it seems like a inconvenience, it allows us to do quick development without having to push changes each time relibc improved.
+While it seems like a inconvenience, it allows us to do quick development without having to push changes each time relibc is improved.
 To alleviate this "inconvenience", we have [`redoxer`](https://crates.io/crates/redoxer) to allow developers to compile and test Rust programs into Redox without using our complete build system.

 ### Security Design